Comparison

 Who alerts you first?

 When your site goes down, every second counts.
 PingPing checks every 30 seconds on all plans.
 UptimeRobot's free plan waits 5 minutes.
-That gap could cost you customers, revenue, and trust.
+That gap could cost you customers and revenue.

 PingPing